nils-ost/TMNF-TimeAttackServer/docs/configuration.md

   * `9 Set Provide Replays` Enables (or disables) function to automatically store Players best laptimes in S3 and provides them for download on frontend.
   * `10 Set Provide Thumbnails` Enables (or disables) Thumbnails on frontend.
   * `11 Set Provide Challenges` Enables (or disables) the option to download challenge Gbx files on frontend.
+  * `12 Set Start Time` Let's you set (or delete) the time the Tournament starts.
+(Before this time the Gameserver get locked, that no Player can join)
+  * `13 Set End Time` Let's you set (or delete) the time the Tournament ends.
+(After this time the Gameserver gets locked and all Players are kicked)
-  * `12 Download/Provide TMNF Client` This function can be used to download the latest version of TMNF Client, store it locally and set the `Client Download URL` in one go.
+  * `14 Download/Provide TMNF Client` This function can be used to download the latest version of TMNF Client, store it locally and set the `Client Download URL` in one go.
-  * `12 Clear DB` This function wipes the whole database, this can't be undone!
+  * `15 Clear DB` This function wipes the whole database, this can't be undone!
 Also it's highly recommended to first stop tmnf-tas service before executing this function.
-  * `14 Next Challenge` This immediately starts the next challenge (or a specific one if specified in the dialog).
+  * `16 Next Challenge` This immediately starts the next challenge (or a specific one if specified in the dialog).
-  * `15 Clear Player's IP` With this function the IP of a player can be reset, to make the player selectable again in PlayerHUD.
+  * `17 Clear Player's IP` With this function the IP of a player can be reset, to make the player selectable again in PlayerHUD.
-  * `16 Merge Players` This option enables you to merge the laptimes of two players into one account.
+  * `18 Merge Players` This option enables you to merge the laptimes of two players into one account.
 This can't be undone and might lead to dataloss.

 And here we go with some notes to the functions: